TIBCOSoftware/js-docker/README.md

 ### docker build time environment variables

-These can be passed on the command line with --build-arg, in an env-file, docker-compose.yml, Kubernetes etc
+These can be passed on the command line with --build-arg, in an env-file, docker-compose.yml, Kubernetes etc.

+For the JasperReports Server Web app (WAR):

 | Environment Variable Name | Notes |
 | ------------ | ------------- |